ketankartoza/qgis-gea-plugin/docs/src/user/manual/gea-reforestation.md

     ![Administrative areas](./img/layer-list-5.png)

     - **Malawi 2 Country:** Displays the country boundaries of Malawi.
-Check the `Malawi 2 Country` checkbox to visualise the country boundaries, it will be shown on the map canvas with a green line.
+Check the `Malawi 2 Country` checkbox to visualise the country boundaries, it will be shown on the map canvas with a green administrative boundary line.

         ![Country areas](./img/layer-list-6.png)